arnowelzel/lightbox-photoswipe/readme.txt

 2) There are four skins, which you can choose from.
 Every skin is based on the default UI with some modifications.
 "New" contains a modified "share" symbol while "solid" in the name indicates, that all controls have a solid background instead of a slight transparency.

-3) When dragging he picture to the top, there is no additional fade out animation when closing the picture.
+3) When dragging the picture to the top, there is no additional fade out animation when closing the picture.

 = Licensing =